 If there’s no one else to take care of your pup, try to avoid contact with him as much as possible (aside from providing food, etc.), wear a mask and wash your hands when you do interact with him.

 While masks are recommended for people, dogs should not wear face masks.

 “Dogs would not tolerate face masks, and they are not advised,” Dr. Simon said.

 Masks can be a choking hazard since many dogs will try to eat just about anything near their mouths.
 They can also cause problems with breathing or regulating temperature, as dogs rely on panting to cool themselves.

 Is there a COVID vaccine for dogs?

-There isn’t currently a COVID vaccine for dogs, but there are some COVID vaccines for animals in development.
-But since the risk of your dog getting sick is so low, you probably won’t need to get your dog vaccinated against COVID anytime soon.
+There isn’t currently a COVID-19 vaccine for dogs, but there are some vaccines available for other animals, such as zoo animals, who have been more frequently infected with the virus.
+But since the risk of your dog getting sick is so low, you probably won’t need to get him vaccinated against COVID anytime soon.

-So while the chance of your dog getting COVID is pretty low, if he does happen to catch it, be sure to isolate him and wear a mask and gloves when caring for him until he gets better.
+So while it’s not likely that your pup will get COVID, if he does happen to catch it, be sure to isolate him and wear a mask and gloves when caring for him until he gets better.
 And don’t put a mask on your dog!